SITE BACKGROUND

 The historically-dominant sources of contamination have since been replaced by newer and cleaner site uses, but their legacy remains in the sediment chemistry.
 Sediments are a sink for past inputs, and those inputs do not clean up rapidly under natural conditions.
 The activity from these sites deposited metals directly into the harbour or washed metals into the harbour with surface water or ground water.
 The elevated metals include chromium, mercury, arsenic, lead, and copper.

-Polycyclic aromatic hydrocarbons (PAHs) and polychlorinated biphenyls (PCBs) are other prevalent contaminants in the harbour from historical activities that mainly originated from the Belle Landfill, the coal gasification plant, and the former rail yard.
+Polycyclic aromatic hydrocarbons (PAHs) and polychlorinated biphenyls (PCBs) are contaminants that are also in the harbour because of historical activities.
+They are mainly from the Belle Landfill, the coal gasification plant, and the former rail yard.

-Studies have concluded that people, fish and wildlife may experience negative health effects (risks) if exposed to this contaminated sediment.
-Despite several decades of time for natural recovery, several areas have not recovered enough to be safe for uses by people (such as wading), and fish and wildlife for feeding.
+Studies have concluded that there is a risk of people and wildlife (fish, birds, mammals, turtles, aquatic life) experiencing negative health effects if they are exposed to this contaminated sediment.
+Despite several decades of time for natural recovery, many areas have not recovered enough to be safe for wildlife or uses by people (such as wading).

-History of KIH sediment contamination and how sediments move in the KIH
+History of Kingston Inner Harbour sediment contamination and how sediments move in the harbour

 What ongoing sources are there and how are they controlled?